madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

 > Decision Trees represent a disjunction of conjunctions of constraints on attributes values of instances.

 That is, Decision Trees represent a bunch of `AND` 'statements' chained by `OR` statements.
 For example, let's look at the titanic example above.
-The given tree can be represented by a disjunction of conjuections as:
+The given tree can be represented by a disjunction of conjuctions as:
 	( female ) OR
 	( male AND less than 9.5 years of age AND more than 2.5 siblings)